-The key to making a kids’ adventure film fly with its audience is to attain the fantastic.
+The key to making a kids’ adventure film fly with its audience is to achieve the unbelieveable.
 Studio Ghibli’s Kiki’s Delivery Service, released this week 31 years ago in its native Japan, certainly soars among the best of them.
 But Studio Ghibli’s fourth movie needed to be a sure-fire hit.

 As a way to build up hype for their next movie, My Neighbor Totoro was placed on Japanese television for the first time in 1989.
 With that came promotional material for the upcoming Kiki’s Delivery Service.
 The studio promoted the film on the TV station NTV, including interviews with girls of a similar age to Kiki, the 13-year-old protagonist of the film.
 Additional to that, commercials related to both the film and previous Studio Ghibli films were also aired, raising awareness in an attempt to expand their audience.
 Kiki’s Delivery Service subsequently opened in Japanese theatres on July 29th 1989, and became one of the year’s highest grossing movie in Japan.